killerducky/learn-to-play-go.github.io/content/lessons/faq.md

 {{< /extra >}}

 {{< extra "seki" "If there are groups at sort of an impasse (neither can capture the other) how is it scored?" >}}
 	You are probably talking about "seki", in which case neither player gets nor loses any points for those groups (under Japanese scoring).
-It is further discussed in <a href="/lessons/12"><u>chapter 12</u></a>
+It is further discussed in <a href="/lessons/12"><u>chapter 12</u>.</a>
 {{< /extra >}}

 {{< extra "rulesets" "There are more rulesets in Go?
 What are the differences?" >}}
-	There are, but it does not really matter right now.
+	There are, but it does not really matter most of the time.
 The result is usually the same no matter what rules you played under.
 	If you are super curious, check out the basic differences <a href="/lessons/rulesets"><u>here</u></a>.
 {{< /extra >}}

 {{< extra "bent4" "What is the bent four rule?" >}}
-	It is a rule stating that a group in certain position (under Japanese scoring) is dead even though it may not look like it at first glance.
+	It is a rule stating that a group in certain position is dead (under Japanese scoring) even though it may not look like it at first glance.
 It is causing a lot of confusion that comes from not exploring the position and confusion of terms.
 It is best explored on a board.<br><br>
 	Check out the example situation <a href="https://online-go.com/demo/view/414006" target="_blank" noreferrer noopener><u>here</u></a>.
 {{< /extra >}}